jacnugent/gsrm-cold-points-2025/README.md

 * **find_coords.ipynb**: Get .csv files of SCREAM coordinates.
 * **get_model_vert_inds.ipynb**: Make SCREAM_est_height_12-20km.nc file.
 ### Pickle Files
-Contains pickle files created, saved, and used in the notebooks and scripts for plotting outlined above.
+Contains pickle files created, saved, and used in the notebooks and scripts for plotting outlined above as well as the colormap used in Figure 2.